Peter King's Monday Morning QB: The NFL Catch Rule

 “Now Jesse James,” Riveron said.

 December 2017: New England, 10-3, at Pittsburgh, 11-2.
 Home field in the AFC playoff in the balance.
 Almost certainly it’s Pittsburgh’s with a win.
 Pats up 27-24, 30 seconds left.
-Ben Roethlisberger threw to tight end James near the goal line.
+Ben Roethlisberger throws to tight end James near the goal line.

 The video starts.
 James catch just outside the 1-yard line.
 “Control,” Riveron said.